stefaneidelloth/treezjs/doc/atoms/atoms.md

 The atoms that come with Treez by default represent a typical **modelling workflow** for scientific applications:
 First you define a model, then you define and run some studies and finally you process and evaluate the results.
-If the existing atoms are not sufficient for your needs, you might want to [implement custom atoms](./atoms/howToImplementAtoms.md).
+If the already existing atoms are not sufficient for your needs, you might want to [implement custom atoms](./atoms/howToImplementAtoms.md).

 * ![](../../icons/root.png) [Root](./root.md)
   * ![](../../icons/models.png) [Models](./model/models.md)